shrimantasatpati/data_science_handbook/README.md

 - [Learning from Data](https://home.work.caltech.edu/telecourse.html) - Introduction to machine learning covering basic theory, algorithms and applications
 - [Kaggle](https://www.kaggle.com/learn) - Learn about Data Science, Machine Learning, Python etc
 - [ML Observability Fundamentals](https://arize.com/ml-observability-fundamentals/) - Learn how to monitor and root-cause production ML issues.
-- [Weights & Biases Effective MLOps: Model Development](https://www.wandb.courses/courses/effective-mlops-model-development) - Free Course and Certification for building an end-to-end machine using W&B
 - [Python for Machine Learning](https://globalaihub.com/courses/introduction-to-python-the-road-to-machine-learning/) - Start your journey to machine learning with Python, one of the most powerful programming languages.
 - [Python for Data Science by Scaler](https://www.scaler.com/topics/course/python-for-data-science/) - This course is designed to empower beginners with the essential skills to excel in today's data-driven world.
 The comprehensive curriculum will give you a solid foundation in statistics, programming, data visualization, and machine learning.
 - [MLSys-NYU-2022](https://github.com/jacopotagliabue/MLSys-NYU-2022/tree/main) - Slides, scripts and materials for the Machine Learning in Finance course at NYU Tandon, 2022.
-- [Hands-on Train and Deploy ML](https://github.com/Paulescu/hands-on-train-and-deploy-ml) - A hands-on course to train and deploy a serverless API that predicts crypto prices.
-- [LLMOps: Building Real-World Applications With Large Language Models](https://www.comet.com/site/llm-course/) - Learn to build modern software with LLMs using the newest tools and techniques in the field.
-- [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - Learn to prompt cutting-edge computer vision models with natural language, coordinate points, bounding boxes, segmentation masks, and even other images in this free course from DeepLearning.AI.

 - https://www.prepvector.com/course/data-science
 - https://maven.com/prepvector/ml-projects